 Stacie HouglandFandango Bloggers

-An editor at Fandango for seven years, Stacie has been an entertainment editor and writer since 1996, working for such outlets as Playboy, People, Movieline magazine and Hollywood.com.
-She loves dark comedies (Happiness, Heathers, Raising Arizona), hates the remake/reboot trend, and when she's not off at a screening, she's at the beach with her family and dog or planning her next vacation.
+An editor at Fandango for eight years, Stacie has been an entertainment editor and writer working for such outlets as Playboy, People, Movieline magazine and Hollywood.com.
+She loves dark comedies, finds the remake/reboot trend annoying, and has a soft spot for all things '80s.